Lekuruu/snowflake/README.md

 # Snowflake

-A card-jitsu snow server emulator, made for houdini.
+A work-in-progress card-jitsu snow server emulator, made for houdini.
-This is still a work in progress, and is not ready for general use yet.

 ## What works?